revelatio/rvl-pipe-mongodb/README.md

 )({ contactId: '209889833' })
 ```

-- `runQuery(collection, filterFn, propName, projectionFn?)`: Similar to `runQueryOne` but returning all resulting documents.
+- `runQuery(collection, filterFn, propName, options?)`: Similar to `runQueryOne` but returning all resulting documents.
 (This function is not designed to be
 performant in terms of memory consumption since it uses the `toArray()` on the resulting `find` cursor.